vitabaks/postgresql_cluster/roles/upgrade/README.md

       - "'Latest checkpoint location' is the same on the leader and its standbys"
   - if 'Latest checkpoint location' values doesn't match
     - Perform rollback
-    - Stop with error message:
-      - "Latest checkpoint location' doesn't match on leader and its standbys.
+      - Print error message: "Latest checkpoint location' doesn't match on leader and its standbys.
 Please try again later"
 - **Upgrade the PostgreSQL on the Primary** (using pg_upgrade --link)
+  - Perform rollback, if the upgrade failed
   - Print the result of the pg_upgrade
 - **Make sure that the new data directory are empty on the Replica**
 - **Upgrade the PostgreSQL on the Replica** (using rsync --hard-links)